-When Dr. Bredesen said this, my ears perked up.
+It’s when Dr. Bredesen said this that my ears perked up.
 Do you know why?

 Because this means that we all have a role.
 We can all feel confident that when we work together (practitioners in partnership), we’re plugging multiple holes and making a bigger difference.